Introduction on While Loop in Javascript

 Output:

-In all the above examples we have seen how can we work with a while loop.
+We have seen how to work with a while loop in the above examples.
 Looping is possible when the condition gets true.
 Change the conditions.
 Try with true and false statements.
 Observe the output.

-While the loop always checks the condition.
-If the condition is true then it gets executed.
+While loop always checks the condition.
+If the condition is true, then it gets executed.

 It saves us from doing repetitive work again and again.
 So try it several times and get your hands dirty.